-The carrying value of other payables are assumed to approximate their fair value at the reporting date.
+The carrying value of other assets, other payables and borrowings are assumed to approximate their fair value at the reporting date.

 4 Critical accounting estimates and judgements

 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are deemed to be reasonable based on knowledge available at that time.
 Actual results may deviate from such estimates.